jhpyle/docassemble/_docs/fields.md

 The [Python] code runs at the time the question is asked.
 Therefore, you can use the `code` feature to create multiple-choice questions that have dynamically-created lists of choices.

+The [Python] code needs to be a single expression.
+The result of the expression can take several forms.

+It can be a [list] of single-item [dictionaries], as in the example above.

+It can be a [dictionary] (in which case you cannot control the order of items):

+{% include side-by-side.html demo="fields-mc-2" %}

+It can be a [list] of text items (in which case the values and labels will be the same):

+{% include side-by-side.html demo="fields-mc-3" %}

+It can be a [list] of two-element [list]s:

+{% include side-by-side.html demo="fields-mc-4" %}

 ### <a name="exclude"></a>`exclude`